DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 videoblog.
 Some videoblggers even formed strong real-world relationships and one couple who met through videoblogging actually married.

-Many of my informants would say their videoblog could be considered an art project or a personal diary.
-From the very beginning, the videoblogging community showed clear resistance against creating a unified definition of what videoblogging was or should be.
+From the very beginning, the
+videoblogging community showed clear resistance against creating a unified definition of what videoblogging was or should be.
 I think it is helpful to think about videoblogging starting as an *empty signifier* which helped enroll video and film makers into a shared set of practices and which slowly began to coalesce around practices, technologies and aesthetics.
-There were no unambiguous *types* emerging at the end of my interviews, and instead it was more fruitful to look focus on *how* they described their practices, as well as examining the videos themselves.
+There were no unambiguous *types* emerging at the end of my interviews, so instead it was more fruitful to focus on *how* they described their practices, as well as examining the videos themselves.